yRaviKanthh/fastapi-rag-chatbot/README.md

 - Register and login using JWT authentication
 - Upload TXT and PDF documents
 - Process uploaded documents using embeddings
-- Ask questions from uploaded documents using a RAG pipeline
+- Ask questions from uploaded documents using a RAG (Retrieval-Augmented Generation) pipeline
-- Generate answers using a local LLM (Ollama + Llama3)
+- Generate answers using a local LLM using Ollama and Llama3

 ---